 Keywordssudden oak death, tanoak, forest Phytophthora, P. ramorum, Oregon

 - Comparison of the recovery of Phytophthora ramorum from tanoak and California bay laurel, and the potential recovery of inoculum in fog

 - Relationship between precipitation and tree mortality levels in coastal California forests infested with sudden oak death

-- Effect of phosphonate treatments for sudden oak death on tanoaks in naturally infested forests
+- Efficacy of local eradication treatments against the sudden oak death epidemic in Oregon tanoak forests